 Identifying 10 steps readers can follow to optimize the quality of products and improve customer satisfaction, the book explains the rationale behind each of the steps in separate chapters.
 It addresses specific quality issues in six different sectors of the economy and provides statistics, tables, and figures from various organizations that support the need for a paradigm shift.

 Outlining a systematic process to guide your organization along the path toward improvement, the book covers risk and quality, multicultural management, empowerment, error analysis, team building, advanced quality planning, and quality operating systems.
-The accompanying CD provides tips and tools to help you implement all the necessary improvement initiatives under the umbrella of quality.
+The accompanying downloadable resources provide tips and tools to help you implement all the necessary improvement initiatives under the umbrella of quality.

 The Need for Quality Performance

 Areas of Risk Management

 Directing a Project

 Initiation (Starting the Project Off on theRight Foot)